Title: Section 58-2.15 - Collection of blood components by apheresis

 (i) the blood bank shall collect a blood specimen from the donor before each plateletpheresis procedure to determine the donor’s platelet count.
 This platelet count, if available, shall be used in the qualification of the donor.
 If this platelet count is not available, the donor’s most recent platelet count may be used in the qualification of the donor, except in the case of triple platelet collections from first time donors.
 An acceptable platelet count is required for such donors prior to donation; and

-(ii) the donor’s platelet count must be greater than 150,000 per ul.
+(iii) except as described in sub-paragraph (ii) of this paragraph, the donor’s platelet count must be greater than 150,000 per ul.
 Donors with fewer than 150,000 per ul must be deferred until the platelet count is acceptable.

 (4) 2-unit red cell apheresis donors